LMV5/Weather-app/README.md

 ## Credits:

 This project was created by Marina Lapteva.
-It was inspired by tutorials and resources available online for learning web development.
 Weather data provided by Visual Crossing Weather API.